All great cinema is crime genre: Anurag Kashyap

 Mumbai: By the time director Anurag Kashyap was 14, he had read works of acclaimed crime authors inside out and his fascination for the genre eventually spilled into the stories he chronicled on the big screen.

 "Cinema was created for crime genre.
 All great cinema is crime genre.
 Look at the list of top 100 films, the top 10 would be crime.
-It's a very cinematic genre," Kashyap told PTI.
+It's a very cinematic genre," Kashyap said.

 "I have been fascinated with the genre since childhood.
 I have grown up reading 'Manohar Kahaniya'.
 I read everything of Ved Prakash Sharma, Surender Mohan Pathak inside out by the time I was 14.
 I see crime as a fun genre.
 I love the small town pulpiness of it," he added.